3santree/3santree.github.io/content/post/laptop.md

 1. To display Chinese characters, I installed font pkg `wqy-zenhei` from the list
 2. Install Chinese input method, install `ibus, ibus-rime`

+## Openvpn not connecting

+Find it working after Updating the system and reboot, great....

 ## A annoying problem that cost me 2 days...

 Testing my 3.5mm jack headset on the laptop, it recognized the speaker, but not the microphone.